 So many of us think that romantic love is the supreme goal, the pinnacle of life.
 Someone once told me, “Why should I deny myself the best feeling in the world?”
 Of course, that person was also defending the idea of leaving his marriage.
 That person was my ex.

 The Dark Side to Romantic Love

-The issue was, that romantic love comes at a price.
+The issue is, that romantic love comes at a price.
 It’s love that is doomed to fade.
 Researchers confirm it.
 Yet, in our hearts, we believe that this type of love is essential for a lasting relationship and marriage to be successful.
 It makes the world look more colourful and feel more delightful.
 The exhilaration that this type of love brings is powerful.
 Yet, we must remember that romantic love is driven by hormones and by the euphoria of finding “the one”.

 Should I not care About Romantic Love?

-If romantic love doesn’t last, we should use our head then and not our heart right?
+If Romantic love doesn’t last, we should use our head then and not our heart right?
 I mean, this is the only way to not get hurt, yes?